 This house above is a particular favourite of mine.
 Designed by Catalano Architects in Boston, they have cleverly linked the lined eaves with the sophisticated grey trim colour for the house.
 I really like this effect.

-Eaves lined in timber are also very effective as again the darker eaves can make the house more appealing, so don't automatically think that you have to paint them a bright white.
+Eaves lined in timber are also very effective as again the darker eaves can make the house more appealing.
+Therefore don't automatically think that you have to paint them a bright white.

 How to choose the right colour for an alfresco ceiling

-Many homes now are designed with large Alfresco areas that lead off of an indoor space with doors that open up completely and in this instance indoor/outdoor ceilings are almost as one.
-Your indoor ceiling may be very light.
-They could perhaps be something like Dulux Lexicon Quarter strength and unless you have opted for a very crisp white exterior it is unlikely that this light, bright white would work for exterior eaves.
+Many homes now are designed with large Alfresco areas that lead off of an indoor space with doors that open up completely.
+In this instance indoor/outdoor ceilings are almost as one.
+Your indoor ceiling may be very light, something like Dulux Lexicon Quarter strength and unless you have opted for a very crisp white exterior it is unlikely that this light, bright white would work for exterior eaves.

 This is where you have to make a compromise.